Visa Renewal

 Consular Policies and Procedures

-Most U.S. Embassy and Consulate Websites offer information on these procedures, but be aware that websites may not have been updated to reflect recent changes in policies and procedures.
-The most current information can be obtained by contacting the consular office where you would like to apply for a visa.
+Most U.S. Embassy and Consulate websites offer information on these visa application and issuance procedures; however, some websites may not have been updated to reflect recent changes.
+The most current information can be obtained by contacting the consular office where the F-1 or J-1 student would like to apply for a visa.

 Applying in a Country Where You Are Not a Citizen

-If you would like to apply for a visa at a U.S. Consulate in a country that is not your country of citizenship, you should research the specific visa application requirements.
-You should also contact that consulate, inform them of your country of citizenship, and ask (1) if they will accept and consider your application, and (2) approximately how long it will take for the visa to be issued, if approved.
+F-1 and J-1 students wanting to apply for a visa at a U.S. Consulate in a country that is not their country of citizenship should contact the consulate to confirm that the consulate will accept and consider their application.
+Additionally, F-1 and J-1 students should inquire about how long it will take for the visa issuance, if approved.

 Find out how long it will take to get a visa application appointment at a U.S. Consulate.